 - Savor it immediately!
 This recipe makes what I consider one really large serving, although my 11 year old daughter doesn’t have a problem eating the entire thing in one sitting.
 Sometimes she lets me have a bite.

-You can also use cow’s milk or coconut milk in place of the almond milk.
+- You can also use cow’s milk or coconut milk in place of almond milk.
 Keep in mind, coconut milk will change the flavor.